slr71/notes/dnd/dragonlance.md

 The three elves we save tell us that the fourth elf was taken to Sunward Forrtress, which is a pre cataclysm shrine to Sirrion.
 It is said to allow worshipers to commune with Sirrion's greatest flame, the sun.

+## February 17, 2024

+We're camped and we hear three Dragon Army soldiers and one officer patrolling the area.
+We findthe camp of the Red Dragon Army.
+There's a dozen ragged canvas tents and a bunch of broken crates near the tents.
+There's enough dried meat to sustain a person for ten days.
+We also find some leather armor.
+There's a spire nearby, with a dirt ramp leading up to it.
+We enter the spire.

+The ramp descends from a gap in an ancient stone wall.
+There's an altar with candle sconces and a shallow basin.
+We approach the altar, and Keltrick lights a flame.
+Eiffa says a prayer and the bowl fills with a thick red liquid.
+Keltrick tastes the fluid and fire erupts from his mouth.
+The liquid ia potion of fire breathing.
+A few of us fill some flasks and vials with the potion.

+We find Yerkel in a room in the spire.
+He's next to an unconscious human named, Rone.
+There's a slod tadpole attached to him.
+I cast lesser restoration on him.
+He offers us 1000 GP to take him to Hearts Hollow.
+The crew excavated the spire and found a glowing stone.
+The stone is at a lower level, so we go to the next floor.